jsapede/ohmigo-ha-pelletstove/README.md

 ### fake startup switch / stratup boolean (for future use)

-to build correctly a climate template from the UI and be able to correct its target temperazutres from the UI we need to have a switch that mimick ignite/extinct the stove.
+to build correctly a climate template from the UI and be able to correct the Real Target Temperautre (RTT) from the UI we need to have a switch that mimmick ignite/extinct of the stove.

 In reality we only want that the stove regulates itself ignition/extinction so we create a "virtual ignition binary"